wilsonmar/Salesforce/EchoNoUI.md

 ## <a name="Domains"> Domains of Data / Objects / Classes</a>

 * Apps to use
-* Contacts (to contact via phone, Chatter, email, SMS, send letter) noted in the Profile of each contact
+* Contacts (to contact via phone, Chatter, email, SMS, send letter, Tweet) noted in the Profile of each contact
+* Groups of contacts

-* Tweet
+* Tweet to send
-* Facebook blog
+* Facebook blog to create
-* Wordpress blog
+* Wordpress blog entry to create

 * Accounts (Companies)
+* Opportunities
 * Cases for action associated with accounts
 * Projects organizing cases
 * Boards in Trello which organize tasks
 * Events in Calendar
-* Tasks (To-Do list) to follow-up on leads, etc.
+* Subject of Tasks (To-Do list) to follow-up on leads, etc.
+* Dates in Calendar (Today, Tomorrow, etc.)
+* Ideas

-* Reports to view
+* Feeds, Reports to view
 * Websites to read

+* Solutions
 * Product descriptions
 * Units of measure (pounds, feet, etc.)
 * Inventory of product items
 * Location of products with available inventory

+* Campaigns
 * Sales Orders to a customer
 * Deliveries en route (via UPS / FedEx, etc.)